 While this training course is not mandatory, we hope that a critical mass of reviewers will choose to take it to help enhance the fairness of the assessment process.
 Please note that all Fonds staff responsible for evaluation committees will be required to complete the online training module as well as additional training.

-Considering sex and gender in research
+Considering diversity in research

 Given that public research should benefit the greatest possible number of people, the Fonds de recherche du Québec believe that the research projects they support should take human diversity into account, for example by including, where relevant, comparative analysis based on gender or sex.
 As a result, funding applicants will now be required to state, directly in their application form, whether their research project includes a gender- or sex-based comparative analysis.
 The inclusion or absence of such analyses must be justified by applicants.